wmde/banner-screenshots/README.md

 `<CAMPAIGN_NAME>` must be one of the configuration keys of that configuration file, e.g. `desktop` or `mobile`.

-The screenshot tool will create a directory inside the `banner-shots` directory.
-The campaign directory contains the screenshot images and file `metadata.json` with all the meta data about the test case.
+The background workers will create a directory inside the `banner-shots` directory.
+The campaign directory contains the screenshot images and file `metadata.json` with all the metadata about the test case.

 Instead of using the `-c` parameter, you can also create a symbolic link from your local copy of `wmde/fundraising-banners` to the screenshot tool directory.

+### Running inside the docker context

+To enable Docker to access RabbitMQ you need to figure out the network name of the `docker-compose` installation.
+Usually that's the name of the directory of the `docker-compose.yml` file with the suffix `_default`.
+You can show all networks with the command

+    docker network ls

+Then you can run the script with the following command:

+    docker run --rm --network SCREENSHOT_NETWORK_NAME -v /path/to/banner/config:/app/campaign_info.toml -v $(pwd):/app \
+        -w /app node:16-alpine npx ts-node queue_screenshots.ts -u ampq://rabbitmq <CAMPAIGN_NAME>

 ### Configuration file format